f00dl3/ModelsJ/README.md

 wgrib2, g2ctl, gribmap, get_grib.pl, get_inv.pl, grads - can all be found through Google as well.
 I do not own the code, so I am not including it.

 You pretty much must have a bleeding edge system - AT LEAST 32 GB of RAM and a Core i7 4790k (8x4GHz) or better is recommended.
 I upgraded to 32 GB because of my "older" Bash iteration of this.
 AT LEAST 300 Megabit Internet, and unlimited data with NO CAP is a must as - again - this can use 5 TB per month!
 Even with that, it can peg your CPU at 100% for 30-40 minutes 4 times per day.
+(Note since most of this is done in /dev/shm, it's not IO wait, so hardly noticable from a usability perspective.)

 * Somewhere down the road I may make use of the nVidia CUDA Java Libraries.